 Seriously, twenty damn posts.

 What you can’t do is unfollow several hundred accounts in a few minutes.
 That’s what we did.

 What you did.

-I flirted with the long arm of the Instagram Terms of Service and got the book thrown at us.
+I flirted with the long arm of the Instagram Community Guidelines and got the book thrown at us.
 There are also punishments for spammy comments, too many likes, batch rando DMs, copyright violations, rapid follow activity and other suspicious behavior.

 The other thing you can do?
 Wait.

 As mentioned above, this is a time-based ban.
 Some crimes are apparently worse than others, although it’s not entirely clear which particular offense will earn which ban.
 The Internet is filled with blog post comments about bans being lifted after a few days to upwards of a month.